Right Triangle Calculator

 What is a right triangle (or right-angled triangle)?

 First things first, let's explain what a right triangle is.
 The definition is very simple and might even seem obvious for those who already know it: a right-angled triangle is a triangle where one and only one of the angles is exactly 90°.
 The other two angles will clearly be smaller than the right angle because the sum of all angles in a triangle is always 180°.

 In a right angled triangle the sides are defined in a special way.
 The side opposing the right angle is always the biggest in the triangle and receives the name of "hypotenuse".
 The other two sides are called catheti.
 The relationship between the hypotenuse and each of the cathetus is a very simple one, as we will see when we will talk about Pythagoras' theorem.

 If all you want to calculate is the hypotenuse of a right triangle, this page and its right triangle calculator will work just fine.
 However, we would also recommend to use the specific tool we have developed at Omni Calculators: the hypotenuse calculator.
 The hypotenuse is opposite the right angle and can be solved by using the Pythagorean theorem.
 In a right triangle with cathetus

 b and with hypotenuse

 c, take the square root of both sides to get

-Let's now see a practical example of what it would take to calculate the hypotenuse of a right triangle without using any of the calculators available at Omni:
+Let's now solve a practical example of what it would take to calculate the hypotenuse of a right triangle without using any calculators available at Omni: